ramtinJ95/Mywiki/Account Access and Security.md

 Snowflake Query history page allows you to view the details of all the queries executed in the last 14 days.
 You can query the Query_History view in Snowflake's Account Usage schema for older queries.

+**Virtual Warehouse Privileges:**

+USAGE: Enables using a virtual warehouse and, as a result, executing queries on the warehouse.
+If the warehouse is configured to auto-resume when a SQL statement (e.g. query) is submitted to it, the warehouse resumes automatically and executes the statement.

+MODIFY:  Enables altering any properties of a warehouse, including changing its size.
+Required assigning a warehouse to a resource monitor.
+Note that only the ACCOUNTADMIN role can assign warehouses to resource monitors.

+MONITOR: Enables viewing of current and past queries executed on a warehouse as well as usage statistics on that warehouse.

+OPERATE: Enables changing the state of a warehouse (stop, start, suspend, resume).
+In addition, enables viewing current and past queries executed on a warehouse and aborting any executing queries.

+OWNERSHIP: Grants full control over a warehouse.
+Only a single role can hold
+	this privilege on a specific object at a time.